bradleysigma/tirules/questions.md

 - How does _Unstable Planet_ resolve against a planet with multiple players' infantry (coexisting)?
 Does the active player choose which infantry to target?
 Can it only affect the controlling player?
 Does it start with the controlling player then overflow to the coexisting player(s)?
 Does it kill three infantry of each player?

 ### War Machine
-- Say a player has no resources, but they wish to follow Warfare, and use _War Machine_ to build one resource worth of units.
+- Say a player has no resources, but they wish to follow **Warfare**, and use _War Machine_ to build one resource worth of units.
 Do they commit the strategy token before or after they play _War Machine_?
 In particular, if _War Machine_ gets _Sabotage_'d, do they still lose the strategy token?

 ## Legendary Planets